Burger King Employees Throw 80th Birthday Party for Loyal Luzerne County Customer

 Harold says life goes by too fast and to enjoy it while you can.
 He shared this message:

-“I hope they have good times, I hope they have good health!”
+"I hope they have good times.
+I hope they have good health!"

 Employees also gave Harold a card signed by everyone and a Burger King gift card.
 Harold will go back again for dinner for a burger or Whopper Junior.
 He also hopes to buy himself a new record player as a birthday present to himself.